MerBudd/Techiee.js/README.md

 ### Features being worked on

-- History log (it like half-works?
-Most of the time it doesn't work but something happens once in a blue moon and it decides to remember stuff.)
+- History log (it's like half-works?
+Most of the time it doesn't work, but sometimes it decides to remember stuff.)
-- Safety settings (same thing the history log)
+- Safety settings (similar to the history log)

 ### Features to-do

-- There currently aren't any features we want to work on that we haven't started working on yet.
+- There aren't currently any features we want to work on that we haven't started working on yet.